-I recently did a post on how to write an effective Netgalley bio, and people took really well to it, so today I thought I’d give some advice on how to write a review copy request email to a publisher.
+I recently published a post on how to write an effective Netgalley bio, so today I thought I’d give some advice on how to write a review copy request email to a publisher.

 I’m going to use Gone Girl by Gillian Flynn as my example book throughout this post, just to make things simple.